andrew/ultimate-awesome/README.md

 - [awesome-fabric](https://github.com/Siphalor/awesome-fabric) - A curated list of Fabric libraries and tools - contributions welcome.
 - [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-android](https://github.com/eric-erki/awesome-android) - A curated list of awesome Android packages and resources.
+- [awesome-android-libraries](https://github.com/eric-erki/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.

 ### Swift Lists
 - [awesome-ios](https://github.com/vsouza/awesome-ios) - A curated list of awesome iOS ecosystem, including Objective-C and Swift Projects .